-The Regulation (20.1) therefore does not require STS "true sales" to be clawback-proof, since this would mean that no European securitisation could ever be STS.
+The Regulation (20.1), therefore, does not require STS "true sales" to be fully clawback-proof since this would mean that no European securitisation could ever be STS.
 It does require the sale not to be subject to "severe clawback".
 The Regulation does not define "severe clawback" but gives an example (20.2) where a clawback may occur.

 The Regulation (20.3) also explicitly excludes from the definition of "severe clawback" the traditional European basis for such devices which all come under the general category of "preferences".

 PCS further notes that the examples (20.2 and 20.3) refer to the insolvency law of a jurisdiction and therefore believes that clawback risk is to be assessed on a jurisdictional basis rather than on a transactional basis.

 Finally, PCS does not believe and nor is there any evidence that the legislators or regulatory authorities are seeking to craft a higher standard than that which has been used for decades by the market and was the basis for the legislative text.

-Based on the above considerations, PCS believes that transfers from a jurisdiction meeting the following criteria - absent any other indications - shall not fall within the definition of "severe clawback": • Clawback requires an unfair preference "defrauding" creditors • Clawback puts the burden of proof on the insolvency officer or creditors - in other words it cannot be automatic nor require the purchaser to prove their innocence
+Based on the above considerations, PCS believes that transfers from a jurisdiction meeting the following criteria - absent any other indications - shall not fall within the definition of "severe clawback":

+- Clawback requires an unfair preference "defrauding" creditors; - Clawback puts the burden of proof on the insolvency officer or creditors in other words it cannot be automatic nor require the purchaser to prove their innocence.

-Since "severe clawback" is a jurisdictional concept, in analysing this issue PCS will therefore first seek to determine the Seller's jurisdiction for the purposes of insolvency proceedings affecting the originator.
-As confirmed in the above mentioned opinions, in principle the laws of Belgium would apply to insolvency procedures that should affect the Seller in the future, since Belgium is the (regulatory) home member state of MeDirect Bank SA/NV, which is a credit institution.
+Since "severe clawback" is a jurisdictional concept, in analysing this issue, PCS will therefore first seek to determine the Seller's jurisdiction for the purposes of insolvency law.
+This would be its centre of main interest ("COMI") or its "home member state".